gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Automatic Initialization of Peripherals and Event Timers

-Peripherals and timers are added to **Sets**.
-Peripherals and timers referenced in a set will be automatically opened and closed.
+Peripherals and timers referenced in a **Set** will be automatically opened and closed.

 ```c
 Peripheral* peripheralSet[] = { &buttonA, &buttonB, &led1, &led2, &networkConnectedLed };